xyfir/annotate/cli/DOCS.md

   "api": "http://tolkiengateway.net/w/api.php",
   // A path to the XML dump file for the wiki
-  // Should *not* be the full dump that contains revisions "dump": "/path/to/dump.xml",
+  // Should *not* be the full dump that contains revisions
+  // This can be an absolute path, or relative to the CWD of the terminal "dump": "/path/to/dump.xml",
   // Optional.
 Only handle pages within the index range
   // Remember, these are zero-based indexes!